developeremaz/Deeplife-Zend/README.md

     127.0.0.1   skeleton.dev

 That should do the trick to get up and running.
 You should now be able to access http://skeleton.dev:8080 and login with the user *admin@osedea.com* using password *q1w2e3r4*.

+If you want to use Xdebug with Vagrant you will need to use the following settings in your config.yaml:

+	xdebug:
+    install: 1
+    settings:
+        xdebug.remote_host: 10.0.2.2
+        xdebug.remote_enable: 1
+        xdebug.remote_port: 9000

+If you want to confirm which settings are being used on your Vagrant then go to "/etc/php5/cli/conf.d".
+You can change settings here and then restart apache 'sudo service apache2 restart'.
+Then in your Preferences -> Package Settings -> Xdebug -> Settings - User put:

+	{
+	// For remote debugging to resolve the file locations
+	// it is required to configure the path mapping
+	// with the server path as key and local path as value.
+	//
+	// Make sure to use absolute path when defining server path,
+	// because Xdebug debugger engine does not return symbolic links.
+	//
+	// Example:
+	// "/absolute/path/to/file/on/server" : "/path/to/file/on/computer",
+	// "/var/www/htdocs/example/" : "C:/git/websites/example/"
+		"path_mapping": {
+			"/var/www/" : "/Users/adamburvill/Projects/Tealbook/zf2-angularjs-	skeleton"
+		},
+	}
+This will map your local path to the Vagrant root (substitute your own local /path/to/your/project of course).
+You cannot use '/vagrant' because symlinks don't work.